khong1127/hatch-frontend/api_specs/all_updated_apispecs.md

 **Purpose:** allow users to add each other as friends to share information with

----
+***

 ## API Endpoints

 ### POST /api/Friending/sendRequest

-**Description:** Sends a friend request from one user to another.
+**Description:** Sends a friend request from a sender to a receiver.

 **Requirements:**
-- sender is not the receiver
+- The sender cannot be the same as the receiver.
-- friend request from sender to receiver or vice versa does not already exist
+- A friend request from the sender to the receiver must not already exist.
+- A friend request from the receiver to the sender must not already exist.
-- friendship between sender and receiver does not already exist
+- A friendship between the sender and receiver must not already exist.

 **Effects:**
-- creates a new friend request from sender to receiver
+- Creates a new friend request from the sender to the receiver.
-- returns the new request's ID
+- Returns the ID of the newly created friend request.

 **Request Body:**
 ```json